Delicious Ways to Use Thanksgiving Leftovers

 • Pre-heat oven to 350°

-• Mix turkey, green bean casserole, and milk together with spices.
+• Mix turkey, green bean casserole, soup, and milk together with spices.

 • When mixed well, put into pie crust and cover with foil